 The VP & Controller of Dynex Capital (DX) is Buying Shares

-Following this transaction Jeffrey Childress’ holding in the company was increased by 100% to a total of $19.85K.
-In addition to Jeffrey Childress, 6 other DX executives reported Buy trades in the last month.
+This recent transaction increases Jeffrey Childress’ holding in the company by 1276.47% to a total of $1,884.
+In addition to Jeffrey Childress, 9 other DX executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>